preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/recurring-requests/index.rst

 .. image:: recurring-requests-new-settings-shown.png

-4. You can noe set time for when the sing-off should be sent.
+4. You can set time for when the sing-off should be sent.
 If you want to set the time zone to calculate the time on, click the box.

 .. image:: recurring-requests-new-settings-zone.png